REST API design tips

 - Document your choice in your API style guide so every team follows the same format.

-- Versioning: if you version in the URL, do it as its own segment:/v1/products
+- Versioning: if you version in the URL, do it as its own segment:

 API endpoint should be resource not action